How to Broil Steak

 And then fire up the broiler!
 Every oven is different, but mine tells me it heats up to 550°F, so just know that you want your oven screaming hot to accomplish this cooking.

-Season the steaks with salt and pepper.
 As a rule of thumb, I use 1 teaspoon of salt per pound of steak.
-These Top Sirloins are 5 oz. a piece, so use a little less than ½ teaspoon of salt on each, making sure to season all sides.
+These steaks were 5 oz. a piece, so I used a little less than ½ teaspoon of salt on each.
 Crack some black pepper on top of the steak, too.

 Collage of two images of the steaks, after the first broiling